Evguenia Stoilova Alexandrova

-Dr Nia Alexandrov is currently a Training Coordinator at BSC, Barcelona and is the coordinator of PRACE Advanced Training Centre (PATC) at BSC.
-She has over 15 years’ experience as PG Studies Coordinator and Research Assistant at the School of Systems Engineering and ACET (Advanced Computing and Emerging Technologies) Centre at the University of Reading.
-She coordinated the MSc Program in Network Centred Computing, the Erasmus Mundus Joint MSc in Network and E-Business Centred Computing and the Computational Science MSc by Research.
+She has over 15 years of experience as a PG Studies Coordinator and Research Assistant at the School of Systems Engineering and ACET (Advanced Computing and Emerging Technologies) Centre at the University of Reading and now at BSC.
+In Reading she coordinated the MSc Program in Network Centred Computing, the ERASMUS MUNDUS Joint MSc in Network and E-Business Centred Computing and the Computational Science MSc by Research.
 She taught Research Skills and Implementation of Technologies in the Learning Process at postgraduate level.
-She has created the Transferable Skills subject modules for Computer Science students; she designed and implemented collaborative assignments and projects in the areas of Network Computing and Computational Science at Post-Graduate level.
-She was Co-organiser of the Workshop: “Next Generation of e-Learning” at ICL Conference, 2005-2009 Villach Austria and 2010 at Hasselt, Belgium, as well as the BRIDGE Workshop series (Bridging the Talent Gap with Computational Science Methods) on ICCS conferences (2014-15-16) and co-organiser of the Workshop on Best Practices for HPC Training on SC (2014-15-16), and co-chair of the PRACE Training Workshop on ISC15, ISC16.
+She has created the Transferable Skills subject modules for Computer Science students, as well as designed and implemented team assignments and projects in the areas of Network Computing and Computational Science at Post-Graduate level.
+She was Co-organiser of the Workshop: “Next Generation of e-Learning” at ICL Conference, 2005-2009 Villach Austria and 2010 at Hasselt, Belgium.
+She is the co-chair of the BRIDGE series of workshops Bridging the Talent Gap with Computational Science Methods (2014-17 on ICCS conferences), co-organiser of SC14, 15 and 16 Workshop on Best Practices for HPC Training, USA as well as Co-Chair of the ISC15 and ISC 16 PRACE Training Day Workshop, Frankfurt, Germany.